Mary Augusta Wakefield: Early life

 Wakefield was born in Kendal, where her paternal ancestors had been members of the Quaker community before converting to Anglicanism.
+Her parents William Henry Wakefield and Augusta Hagarty Wakefield had four sons (including the cricketer William Wakefield) and two other daughters.
 Her mother was from an Irish-American background.
 In the 1860s her father took over the family business, which included a bank and a gunpowder mill.
-He built Sedgwick House near the gunpowder mill a few miles outside Kendal.
-Her parents William Henry Wakefield and Augusta Hagarty Wakefield had four sons (including the cricketer William Wakefield) and two other daughters.
+In 1868, he built Sedgwick House a few miles outside Kendal.
+(The family gunpowder mill started in Sedgwick in the 18th century, but production had moved to a new site in 1850).

 As a child, Wakefield learned traditional border folksongs from her nurses, which she later included in her collection Northern Songs.
 As a teenager she was sent to a finishing school in Brighton.

-She studied in London with Alberto Randegger and George Henschel, and in Rome with Giovanni Sgambati.
+She studied music in London with Alberto Randegger and George Henschel, and in Rome with Giovanni Sgambati.

 Later life

 Wakefield corresponded with and visited many musicians and writers, including Lucy Broadwood, J. A. Fuller Maitland, Herbert Oakeley, John Ruskin, John Stainer, and Maude Valérie White.
 Author Vernon Lee dedicated her short ghost story A Wicked Voice to Wakefield in 1887.

+Wakefield suffered from neuritis and rheumatic problems from 1905 onwards and had poor health until she died on 16 February 1910.
+She is buried alongside her parents in the churchyard of St Thomas' Church, Crosscrake; her coffin was carried by the conductors of several choirs from the Festival, and members of those choirs sang in the funeral service.